offalynne/Input/docs/6.0/Verbs-and-Bindings.md

 !> The name of a verb is **always a string**.
 In previous versions of Input, a verb name could also be a number, but this is no longer the case.

 In addition to basic verbs, you can also create chords.
 Chords are built by calling [specific functions](Functions-(Extended-Verbs)).
-Basic verbs and chord verbs verbs can be checked using the same functions.
+Basic verbs and chord verbs can be checked using the same functions.

 A "binding" is a piece of logic that ties a physical input on an input source (keyboard, mouse, or gamepad) to a verb in-game.
 For example, we might want to create a binding that ties the up arrow key on a keyboard to a verb called `"move_up"`.
 There are [seven types of binding](Functions-(Binding-Creators)):